paulohl/hugging_face_diffusers_manuscript/README.md

 ____
-## PacktPub Metadescription
+## Metadescription
-Unlock the full potential of NLP with 'Hugging Face Diffusers': Gain practical skills to advance your projects with cutting-edge techniques.
+Unlock the full potential of NLP with 'Hugging Face Diffusers'  🤗 : Gain practical skills to advance your projects with cutting-edge techniques.

 _____